 Frequently Asked Questions about PFM:

 What is PFM?
-An independent roller derby recreational league, we work with all area leagues!
+An independent roller derby recreational league who supports all area leagues!

 What is a regular practice like?
 Depends on the coach; we do what the coach has planned for the practice, and it could be anything!
 We believe different viewpoints are always good, so you can learn all the ways and choose what works best for you.

 Who can come to regular practice?
-Those who pass NS or get a pass from us to come directly to regular practice, must be 18 and over and identify as female (or be compatibly non-binary).
+Those who pass NS or get a pass from us to come directly to regular practice, open to all women and non-binary folks 18+, who are interested in learning and practicing the skills needed to play roller derby under the WFTDA ruleset and gender policy.

 What if I am not comfortable doing a drill?
 You should always try, but if you are unable or unwilling to do something, don’t.
 Feel free to hang out and watch or do laps.
 PFM is low pressure.